Skip to main content

 • Set clear payout policies before activating cookie jars — document who can withdraw, how much, and how often

-• Monitor vault health regularly: check deposit/withdrawal ratios and yield performance
+• Monitor vault health regularly: check principal balances, harvest readiness, routed impact yield, and withdrawal liquidity

 • Use cookie jars for operational expenses (gas sponsorship, small incentives) and vaults for strategic allocations